I am Dr. Chuck Getter founder and director of the Coastal Drone Academy.

-I have been a licensed pilot for over thirty years, have mapped thousands of miles of shoreline, have hundreds of hours flying manned and unmanned aircraft.
-My instructors at Coastal Drone Academy are Michelle Rogers and Jason Miranda, both are licensed drone pilots and teachers.
-Also helping me carry out this program, I have a team of instructors from other organizations
+I have been a licensed pilot for over thirty years, have mapped thousands of miles of shoreline, and have hundreds of hours flying manned and unmanned aircraft.
+My teaching assistants at Coastal Drone Academy are Michelle R. and Jason M. both licensed RPA (drone) pilots, are experts in flying drones.
+Each has hundreds of hours instructing in aviation.
+Also helping me carry out this program is my principal Sean Larsen.
+We have great sponsors, including:

-helping my students enter US airspace to study Natural Resource Management, including the following:
+I have a team of instructors from other organizations each helping my students enter US airspace to conduct marine studies, including the following:

 He is currently the Aquatics Program Biologist and serves as the wetlands restoration scientist as well.
-Our students have worked with Mr. Keene for several years, learning forestry from him in his previous role as an urban and restoration forester.
-Mr. Keene is developing field methodologies with our pilots to census large areas of land using drone technology.
+Our students have worked with Ian for several years, learning forestry from him in his previous role as an urban and restoration forester.
+Ian is developing field methodologies with our pilots to census large areas of land using drone technology.

-Our instructors for ship-based launches are Todd Chandler (above as offshore drone instructor and whale spotter above training three of our Academy pilots) and Dawn Barlow (grad student below brief students before whale cruise).
-They both work for Dr. Torres, a marine mammal and megafauna expert from the Oregon State University Hatfield Marine Science Center.
+We are actively training with Oregon State University/Sea Grant personal photographing whales as part of a team aboard the R/V Pacific Storm (below).
+Our instructors for ship-based launches are Todd C. (above as offshore drone instructor and whale spotter above training three of our Academy pilots) and Dawn B. (grad student below brief students before whale cruise).
+They both work for Dr. Leigh Torres, a marine mammal and megafauna expert from the Oregon State University Hatfield Marine Science Center.
 These are photos of a recent training exercise with them aboard the R/V Pacific Storm.

 Training facilities We have a temporary classroom at a local airport (shown below right).
 We have an active curriculum based on current flight operations located at this airport.
 Note: We do not fly sUAS at the airport, since FAA doesn’t allow that.